-- Increase the top marginal income tax rate from 37% to 39.6% - Tax the capital income for high-income earners at ordinary rates - Treat transfers of appreciated property by gift or on death as realization events - Impose a minimum tax on the wealthiest taxpayers (similar to what has been referred to as the "Billionaire Income Tax" proposals; for a discussion of these similar proposals see Item 2.1 and 2.m of Estate Planning Current Developments and Hot Topics 2022 (December 2022) found here and available at www.bessemertrust.com/forprofessional-partners/advisor-insights)

-- Taxing "carried interests" as ordinary income - Eliminating real estate like-kind exchanges for gains in excess of \$500,000 (\$1 million for joint returns) - Limiting the use of donor advised funds (DAFs) to avoid the private foundation annual payout requirement (i.e., distributions from a private foundation to a DAF would not be a qualifying distribution unless the DAF makes a qualifying distribution of those funds by the end of the following taxable year)
+- Increase the top marginal income tax rate from 37% to 39.6% - Tax the capital income for high-income earners (taxable income over \$1 million, \$500,000 for married filing separately, both indexed) at ordinary rates - The net investment income tax rate would increase from 3.8% to 5.0% for taxpayers with more than \$400,000 of earnings (indexed) (new in FY24 Greenbook) and the net investment income tax would be applied to pass-through business income for high income taxpayers (in the FY23 and FY24 Greenbooks) - The 39.6% top marginal income tax rate and the 5% net investment income tax rate bring the top marginal rate to 44.6% - The Medicare tax would increase from 3.8% to 5.0% for taxpayers with more than \$400,000 of earnings (indexed) (new in FY24 Greenbook) - Treat transfers of appreciated property by gift or on death as realization events; gain on unrealized appreciation also would be recognized by every trust, partnership or other non-corporate entity if the property has been held on or after January 1, 1942 and has not been the subject of a recognition event within 90 years; the FY24 Greenbook clarifies that the first such deemed recognition event would occur on December 31, 2032 - Impose a 25% (up from 20% in the FY23 Greenbook) minimum tax on the income (generally including unrealized gains) on wealthiest taxpayers (similar to what has been referred to as the "Billionaire Income Tax" proposals; for a discussion of these similar proposals see Item 2.1 and 2.m of Estate Planning Current Developments and Hot Topics 2022 (December 2022) found here and available at www.bessemertrust.com/forprofessional-partners/advisor-insights) - Taxing "carried interests" as ordinary income - Eliminating real estate like-kind exchanges for gains in excess of \$500,000 (\$1 million for joint returns) (not indexed)

-(3) Estate and Gift Proposals.
+(3) Transfer Tax and Trust Proposals in FY23 Greenbook.

 - Add additional restrictions on GRATs (including a 10-year minimum term and a 25% remainder interest-which would effectively kill the use of GRATs going forward) - Recognize gain on sale transactions with grantor trusts (with an effective date for transactions after the date of enactment) - Treat the payment of income tax by the grantor on grantor trust income as a gift (effective for trusts created after the date of enactment) - Provide consistent valuation of promissory notes at death - Limit the duration of GST exemption (distributions to generations younger than grandchildren or persons alive on the date of creation would be subject to the GST tax, and existing trusts would be treated as being created on the date of enactment) - Expand the definition of executor for all tax purposes (an example of the significance of this proposal is Sander v.
 Commissioner, T.C.
 Memo.
-2022-103, which held that the trustee of the decedent's revocable trust was not a proper party to contest assessed income tax deficiencies of the decedent) - Increase the special use valuation value reduction from \$750,000 (indexed) to \$11.7 million - Extend the 10-year estate and gift tax lien - Require reporting of the estimated value of trust assets for trusts valued over \$300,000 or with gross income over \$10,000 - Not included: reducing the estate and gift tax exclusion amount prior to 2026, including grantor trust assets in the grantor's gross estate under §2901, or imposing look-through valuation rules for nonbusiness assets in entities - b.
-H.R.
-5376 Inflation Reduction Act of 2022.
-Key elements of the Inflation Reduction Act of 2022 ("weighing in" at 730 pages), passed under the reconciliation budgetary procedures requiring only a majority vote in the Senate (and it passed on a 50-50 party-line vote with Vice President Harris casting the tie-breaking vote), are very briefly summarized. - Medicare would be allowed to negotiate drug prices on some drugs over a period of years; out-of-pocket drug costs of seniors enrolled in Part D of Medicare would be capped at \$2,000 per year; a provision imposing an inflation cap on prescription drug prices was dropped from the reconciliation package by the Senate parliamentarian (which eliminated about \$100 billion of potential savings and deficit reduction, paid for by extending pass-through loss limitations for two years).
-Medicare savings will be used to pay for three years of subsidized Obamacare premiums. - Various climate change and energy provisions include about \$369 billion spending (including expanded tax credits) with requirements that electric vehicles must be built in North America to qualify for tax credits.
-These provisions are estimated to lower energy costs and reduce carbon emissions by roughly 40 percent from a 2005 baseline by 2030. - Over \$300 billion of deficit reduction would result over ten years.
+2022-103, which held that the trustee of the decedent's revocable trust was not a proper party to contest assessed income tax deficiencies of the decedent) - Increase the special use valuation value reduction from \$750,000 (indexed) to \$11.7 million (\$13 million in the FY24 Greenbook) - Extend the 10-year estate and gift tax lien